ICT-Infer/timelog/README.md

   They need to be rewritten so that they instead test the actual outcome.
 * Some operating systems, when faced with an invalid `$TZ`, will silently ignore it and use UTC.

-## Supported platforms

-`tl` is being developed on FreeBSD/armv6, FreeBSD/amd64 and OpenBSD/i386.

 ## Compiling